start drawing

 Okay, that’s really only five things, but they’re all important.

 2. Drawing requires concentration.
 Unless you’re just doodling in your notebook when you should be listening to your teacher, you’ll find that drawing requires your attention and concentration in order to do it well.
-This means that talking in class should be at a minimum so that all students have an opportunity to think about their art and do their best work.
-Talking and distractions interrupt one’s thoughts, and it can be difficult to finish well.
+Focus is essential for creating your best work.
+When you start drawing, try to minimize distractions so you can think about your art and produce your best results.

 3. Drawing involves planning.
 Before you draw, consider first what you are going to draw, how big you are going to draw it, and where on the paper it will go.
 If you are in a hurry and just start drawing, you might make the picture too large so it runs off the edges, or you might make it so small it doesn’t fill the paper.
 Thinking through your work to the final drawing means less erasing as you go along.